MiguelBarriosAl/pythonCode/README.md

 Easy Challenge to know different methods for to get the average of an attribute

-Build the following and make it run as fast as you possibly can using Python 3 (vanilla).
+Build the following and make it run as fast as you possibly can using Python 3.
 The faster it runs, the more you will impress us!

 Your code should: